rollthecloudinc/quell/README.md

 * Web App Building
 * Website Creation

-The inspiration of Druid is the past…
+Druid is heavily inspired by the past…

 # Drupal
 ## Plugin